The role of the immune system to protect against disease or other potentially damaging foreign bodies

 14. Celiac disease

-This disease affects about 1 percent of persons in the USA and if affect the intestines when gluten is consumed.
+This disease affects about 1 percent of persons in the USA and if affects the intestines when gluten is consumed.
 Being gluten sensitive is not an autoimmune disease but they both have similar symptoms eg. diarrhea and abdominal pain

 There is no known cure for the autoimmune disease but it is said that a healthy lifestyle healthy diet and some exercise will lessen the effects of the symptoms.
 And of course, you must take any and all medication prescribed by your physician.